Orijen Pet Food

 ⚠ Important recall information appears below.

 Orijen is produced by Champion Petfoods, a company founded in 1985 in Canada.
 The products, including dog and cat food and treats, are designed to be biologically appropriate for pets.
 The company produces 8 varieties of pet food under the name Orijen and also offers freeze-dried dog food.

 Orijen is widely considered an excellent pet food, despite its heftier price.
-It has won several awards including Pet Food of the Decade by consumer review site Rate It All, and Pet Food of the Year 3 years in a row by the Glycemic Research Institute.
+It won a number of awards including Pet Food of the Decade by consumer review site Rate It All, and Pet Food of the Year several years in a row by the Glycemic Research Institute.
+See also: Acana.

 Orijen Quick Facts